 HIFIMAN constantly keeps their evolution tree growing and it eventually gave breath to the asymmetrical cup design.
 This evolution emerged from the more common round pad headphone design and from the first HIFIMAN model, the HE5 which was released back in 2009 and sits at the trunk of the evolution tree.

 However, the HE1000 was the first model that employed the asymmetrical cup and was released back in 2015.
-From there the design crept over to other models like the Arya, the Ananda, and to the edition X just to name a few.
+From there the design crept over to other models like the Arya, the Ananda, and to the Edition X just to name a few.

-So, it also seems HIFIMAN took the same direction with the new Edition XS which at present is their lowest price asymmetrical cup design headphone and a remake of Edition X that to the benefit of the buyer seems to employ both concept patterns mentioned above.
+So, it also seems HIFIMAN took the same direction with the new Edition XS which at present is their lowest-price asymmetrical cup design headphone and a remake of Edition X that to the benefit of the buyer seems to employ both concept patterns mentioned above.

 The one particular design feature that is well highlighted on the new Edition XS versus the old model which was the Edition X is the incorporation of the Stealth Magnet design which is a rework of the magnets to minimize interference as sound waves pass through the magnet gaps.

-The way it works is that the Magnets themselves were reshaped to reduce wave diffractions, turbulence, and reduce distortion by retaining the integrity of the sound waves as they leave the diaphragm.
-The HIFIMAN Stealth Magnet design seems to improve mostly the perceived soundstage particularly but also improves them in other areas like in frequency spectrum and tonality.
+The way it works is that the Magnets themselves were reshaped to reduce wave diffractions, and turbulence, and reduce distortion by retaining the integrity of the sound waves as they leave the diaphragm.
+The HIFIMAN Stealth Magnet design seems to improve mostly the perceived soundstage but also improves them in other areas like in frequency spectrum and tonality.

 Speaking of the diaphragm, HIFIMAN in combination with the stealth magnets used their new NsD NEO Super Nano diaphragm on the Edition XS which is claimed to be 75% thinner than their previous diaphragms and particularly compared to the diaphragm which was used on Edition X.